 As a child born on the cusp of an abundant America to a family deeply traumatized by the Great Depression, the library was also to me a bridge in my understanding of economics.
-It was free, and that fact served as a saving grace in debates with my father as he, after a long day of work repairing washers and dryers, refrigerators and ranges, dutifully drove me to the library to feed my biography addiction and enable my research for elementary school reports.
+It was free, and that fact served as a saving grace in debates with my father as he, after a long day of work repairing washers and dryers, refrigerators the library to feed my biography addiction and enable my research for elementary school reports.